ilg-physics-ucsb/physics4l-manual/4LSite/lab2.md

 ::::::

 :::::::::
 2. Tape a wire, with the enamel scraped from the ends, along the first line you drew.
-Plug your wire into your breadboard&rsquo;s 5-V power line, either with or without the button component, as in [Fi](#Fi-lined).
+Plug your wire into your breadboard's 5-V power line, either with or without the button component, as in [Fi](#Fi-lined).
 Be sure your power block is plugged into a suitable power source, such as a phone charger.
 3. Align the side of the phone with the magnetometer to the next line.
 4. Open Phyphox - magnetometer.
 5. Begin recording, and you should see three straight lines for three components.